 aim to protect the residents and the best interests of Alaska.
 Respect the

 hunting and fishing regulations that allow our wildlife numbers remain in

 balance and establish a friendly relationship with your local Alaska Wildlife

 Trooper.
 Report all illegal hunting or fishing activities.

 How is the Department of Public Safety meeting the growing need for crime

-As the only nationally accredited forensic science laboratory in the state of Alaska, the Scientific Crime Detection Laboratory continues to increase its
+As the only nationally accredited full service forensic science laboratory in the state of Alaska, the Scientific Crime Detection Laboratory continues to increase its

 support to all law enforcement agencies throughout the state.
 With the passage

 of HB90, the laboratory will be expanding entries into the combined DNA index